top of page

 Authors: Michael Hinshaw and Diane Magers

-First up, full transparency: co-author Diane Magers sent me an autographed copy of this book because, well, I asked!
+First up, in full transparency, co-author Diane Magers sent me an autographed copy of this book because, well, I asked!

-I’ve known Diane for years, and working with her at the Customer Experience Professionals Association (CXPA) several years ago gave me a firsthand view of why she’s a CX OG.
-The book is just another layer of proof.
+I’ve known Diane for years.
+Working with her at the Customer Experience Professionals Association (CXPA) several years ago gave me a firsthand view of why she’s a CX OG.
+She's a born customer experience (CX) teacher.
+Her book is just another (long-awaited) layer of proof.

 • Strategy and vision